openshift-vertx-examples/vertx-secured-http-example/README.md

 http://<Vert.x_App>/greeting -H "Authorization:Bearer <ACCESS_TOKEN>"
 ```

-The project is split into two Apache Maven modules - `app` and `build`.
+The project is split into two Apache Maven modules - `app` and `sso`.
-The `App` module exposes the REST Service using as technology Vert.x bundled with the Apache Tomcat 8.0.36 artifacts while the `build` module contains the OpenShift objects
+The `App` module exposes the REST Service using as technology Vert.x bundled with the Apache Tomcat 8.0.36 artifacts while the `sso` module contains the OpenShift objects
 required to deploy the Red Hat SSO Server 7.0 along with the "app" module.

 The goal of this project is to deploy the quickstart against an OpenShift environment (online, dedicated, ...).